Grants & Scholarships

-- The member is attending college for the first time in the fall of the following year.
+- The member is attending college for the first time in the fall of 2022.

 - The member will be enrolled in either a two- or four-year accredited educational institution.

-- The member agrees to use any scholarship funds awarded by January 31st of the year after they begin college at an accredited educational institution only.
+- The member agrees to use any scholarship funds awarded by January 31, 2023, at an accredited educational institution only.

 to learn how to join.